Vitamin B2 (Riboflavin)

 Some people practice adding baking soda (sodium carbonate) while cooking vegetables to emphasize the green color of vegetables.
 However, this treatment may cause accelerated photodegradation (destruction) of vitamin B2.

-Riboflavin – pigment
+Riboflavin – Pigment

 Riboflavin (E101Trusted Source) is known in the food industry as a crystalline yellow or yellow-orange powder.
 This chemical compound is involved in the processes like oxidation and reduction.
 It has a slightly perceptible, specific smell.
 The good news is that it does not change the taste of the dish.
 In addition to the fact that riboflavin is in the group of B vitamins, it is considered a natural dye.
 In the food industry, it belongs to the group of food additives, that are used for coloring food during production.